 Modeling In Strips

-I made short demonstration of the modeling process that I used on an imaginary strip.
+I made a short demonstration of the modeling process that I used on an imaginary strip.

 After initially placing 3 large planes on my strip I added a few smaller planes to bend them into each other.
 This process of bending larger planes into smaller planes is known as subdivision.
 I continued to bend the form, although I was adjusting much smaller planes, by more subtlety turning those planes into each other.
 As the form turned toward the light I pushed it lighter in value and more chromatic in color.
 As the form turned away from the light I pushed it darker in value and less chromatic in color.
 This process continued as I refined the strip by sculpting the structure of its form with value and color.